-For this purpose, we rely on the method proposed by \cite{fletcher2004principal,petersen2016functional}, which is next described in a simplified manner, after defining the Wasserstein mean of distributions.
+We rely on the method proposed by \cite{fletcher2004principal,petersen2016functional}, which is next adapted to our one-dimensional setting in a simplified manner, after defining the Wasserstein mean of distributions.
 Let $\{s_n\}_{n=1}^N$ be a set of $N$ distributions in $\PP_2(\R^d)$.
-A Wasserstein barycenter $\bar{s}$---or mean---of this family, is defined as the Fr\'echet mean with respect to the Wasserstein distance\footnote{In one dimension, the barycenter is closed form: $F^{-}_{\bar{s}} =\frac{1}{n}\sum F^{-}_{s_i}$}, as introduced by \cite{agueh2011barycenters}.
+A Wasserstein barycenter $\bar{s}$---or mean---of this family, is defined as the Fr\'echet mean with respect to the Wasserstein distance\footnote{In one dimension, the barycenter is closed form: $F^{-}_{\bar{s}} =\frac{1}{n}\sum F^{-}_{s_i}$.}, as introduced by \cite{agueh2011barycenters}.
 In other words, the Wasserstein barycenter is a solution of the following minimisation problem:

-The PGA procedure is then as follows: \begin{enumerate} \item For each distribution $s_n$, compute the projection $l_n$ onto the tangent space at the barycenter $\bar{s}$ using the logarithmic-map according to
+The PGA procedure is then as follows: \begin{enumerate} \item For each distribution $s_n$, compute the projection $\ell_n$ onto the tangent space at the barycenter $\bar{s}$ using the logarithmic-map according to

-where recall that $F_{\bar{s}}$ denotes the cumulative function of $\bar{s}$ and $F^{-}_{s_n}$ the inverse cumulative function of $s_n$. \item Perform FPCA on the log-map projections $\{l_n\}_{n=1}^N$ in the Hilbert space $\L_2$ weighted by the barycenter $\bar{s}$ (namely $\L_{2,\bar{s}}$), using $K$ components.
-Therefore, we can denote the projection of $l_n$ onto the $k\textsuperscript{th}$ component as
+where recall that $F_{\bar{s}}$ denotes the cumulative function of $\bar{s}$ and $F^{-}_{s_n}$ the inverse cumulative function of $s_n$. \item Perform FPCA on the log-map projections $\{\ell_n\}_{n=1}^N$ in the Hilbert space $\L_2$ weighted by the barycenter $\bar{s}$ (namely $\L_{2,\bar{s}}$), using $K$ components.
+Therefore, we can denote the projection of $\ell_n$ onto the $k\textsuperscript{th}$ component as

-where $v_k$ is the $k\textsuperscript{th}$ eigenvector of the log-map's covariance matrix, $t_{k,n}$ is the location of the projection of $l_n$ onto $v_k$, and $\hat{l}$ is the Euclidean mean of $\{l_n\}_{n=1}^N$. \item Map each $\{p_{k,n}\}_{k=1,n=1}^{K,N}$ back to the original distribution space using the exponential map
+where $v_k$ is the $k\textsuperscript{th}$ eigenvector of the log-map's covariance matrix, $t_{k,n}$ is the location of the projection of $\ell_n$ onto $v_k$, and $\hat{\ell}$ is the Euclidean mean of $\{\ell_n\}_{n=1}^N$. \item Map each $\{p_{k,n}\}_{k=1,n=1}^{K,N}$ back to the original distribution space using the exponential map